trailofbits/algo/README.md

  `ssh-add ~/.ssh/algo > /dev/null 2>&1`

+Note the admin username is `ubuntu` instead of `root` on providers other than Digital Ocean.

 ## Adding or Removing Users

 If you chose the save the CA certificate during the deploy process, then Algo's own scripts can easily add and remove users from the VPN server.